 Most malpractice insurance carriers provide coverage that has a deductible clause that can range anywhere between $0 -$100k per incident with most doctors opting for higher deductibles due to lower premiums.
 A deductible clause in a malpractice policy stipulates that the insurance company will not provide coverage for any expenses incurred by the insured for injuries or damages up to an agreed-upon amount.
 A deductible clause in a malpractice policy stipulates that the insurance company will not cover any expenses incurred by the insured for injuries or damages up to an agreed-upon amount per incident.
 The typical company’s deductible is usually $5000, but it can be higher, sometimes as high as $50,000 depending on individual state requirements and claims history.

 A good rule of thumb is tail coverage costs around 2 times your annual medical malpractice insurance premium.
 Thus, if your annual premium costs $6000; your tail cost would be around $12,000.
 Your tail insurance cost is a one-time payment; it is not an annual cost.

 The cost of insurance coverage is based upon the claims history of the provider and the number of individual and group patients seen per year.
 Providers with high annual visit counts will have a lower insurance premium, since their claims are spread out over more people.
 Thus, the choice of claims-made or occurrence is important.

-Additionally, doctors who perform below average in terms of malpractice insurance claims will pay less than doctors who incur higher claim rates.
+Additionally, doctors who perform below average in terms of medical malpractice insurance claims will pay less than doctors who incur higher claim rates.
 A provider’s business risk profile is also taken into account when determining the rate an insurance company will charge for the occurrence-based policy.
 Provider age is also factored into the equation, as younger doctors are considered to be at higher risk of committing acts that could lead to liability or making an error than older practitioners.

 Who Pays for Tail Insurance?